turingschool-examples/challenges/model_testing_rails.markdown

 # Model Testing in Rails -- Challenges

-Add tests for the following features and make them pass one at a time.
+Add tests for the following specifications and make them pass one at a time.

 * 1) A fan should not be valid without an email.
 * 2) A location is valid with a city, state, and country and should be invalid if they are missing a city, state, *or* country.